Blockchain is a revolutionary way of storing data, which is in a chain of blocks.

 Cardano's mission is to be a plataform built for a sustainable future, to help people work better together, trust one another, and build global solutions to global problems!

-@OneCommunityAda), and stake pool (Ticker: 1COMM) running with relays in North America and Europe for redundancy and best network synchronization across the globe!
+One Community ADA is a provider of Cardano/crypto news & updates on Twitter (@OneCommunityAda), and stake pool (Ticker: 1COMM) running with relays in North America and Europe for redundancy and best network synchronization across the globe!

 As mentioned in the "What is Cardano" section, every ADA holder can earn passive income by staking your funds on your wallet.
 It is a way to help to secure the network and earn from the process!

 To delegate your stake to 1COMM, you need to have your ADA in a Cardano Wallet Yoroi (Light weight wallet, for normal users) or Daedalus (Full node wallet, recommended for advanced users), and select One Community ADA through the ticker 1COMM.
-One Community ADA's stake pool should be listed, with pool ID 75f7b7dec6e4c973407a6a64132961635f405f2c3a9ff31598db01da.
+One Community ADA's stake pool should be listed, with pool ID 75f7b7dec6

 The ilustration above shows the delegation process in the case of the Yoroi Wallet.